 Log with shiitake plugs ready to be tapped in and sealed with wax.
 Photo credit: Tirzah Vogels.

-Preparing: Brush off any substrate and dirt from mushrooms; do not immerse in water!
+Brush off any substrate and dirt from mushrooms; do not immerse in water!
 For stubborn dirt, use a damp paper or kitchen towel.

 Cooking:

-1. Sauté with butter.
+1. Sauté with butter

-2. Cover in breadcrumbs and fry in oil.
+2. Cover in breadcrumbs and fry in oil

-3. Make mushroom burgers.
+3. Make mushroom burgers

 Preserving: